IAHWA – June Technical Presentation

 Artificial groundwater tracing in conceptualising groundwater systems

 Presented by Hamid R. Jahani, Senior Hydrogeologist, Department of Water Artificial groundwater tracing is one of the best available methods to directly determine the inter-connectivity of water resources.
-However, a number of different factors, as well as environmental issues, should be considered in designing a groundwater tracing test.
-In spite of the demonstrated ability of […]
+However, a […]

 Read More… from Artificial groundwater tracing in conceptualising groundwater systems